Bluevipe21/fillingTank_controlSystem/README.md

 $\dot{e_{h}}(t) = \frac{dh_{d}}{dt} - \frac{dh}{dt}$

-But the value in this case of the desired height is constant so it´s derivative is zero.
+However, the derivative of the desired height is zero since its value is constant.

 $\dot{e_{h}}(t) = - \frac{dh}{dt}$

-The loss of energy from the system is ideal for the previous case because the real loss of energy can be written as follows:
+In this case, the loss of energy from the system can be considered ideal, as it can be expressed as follows:

 $\dot{V} = e_{h}\dot{e_{h}}$